Pelvic Floor Physical Therapy

 Pelvic Floor Dysfunction and Physical Therapy

 To effectively evaluate and treat pelvic floor dysfunction, our practice works with several prominent physical therapists in the community.
-These experts have advanced, specialized training that is essential to successfully resolving pelvic floor problems.
+These experts have advanced, specialized training that is essential to successfully resolve pelvic floor problems.

 Pelvic floor physical therapy plays a key role in calming and desensitizing the central nervous system, and as such, it is considered the gold standard treatment.
 Therapists evaluate and treat dysfunction of the pelvic floor muscles using a range of techniques and modalities: